There's A Periodic Table for That! 15 Geeky Periodic Tables

 Periodic Table of Rock Music

-Although sadly made in 1987 and thus rather outdated already1, Roadside Jesus’ Period Table of Rockin’ is an absolute must for periodic table geeks and very detailed.
+Although sadly made in 1987 and thus rather outdated already ((Or in dire need of an update)), Roadside Jesus’ Period Table of Rockin’ is an absolute must for periodic table geeks and very detailed.

 Visit Roadside Jesus’ site for a detailed and linked version.